 The components in the pipe network can then be selected from the internal material database.
 The process parameters are generally defined then as well.

 The simulation enables weak points in the system to be identified and measures for remediation to be determined.

 - Inclusion of the pipeline network based on existing plans and isometrics with transfer to the simulation program

 - Simulation of existing and new control strategies

-- Determination of the individual volume flows and pressure losses in the system
+- Determination of the individual volume flows and pressure drops in the system

 - Identification of vulnerabilities